centre-for-humanities-computing/fabula_pipeline/README.md

 It is a nested dictionary, where the top-level key is the book id (without 0's), and the value is a dictionary where the keys are the name of the features and the values are the results for the features.

+## Future implementations

+- Making an optional argument, that specifies whether goodreads features should be run as well
+- Making a pipeline for Danish books
+- Adding other book features from Fabula-NET